jeffhandley/react-composite-pages/README.md

 1. Dashboard screens that comprise many independent sections
 1. Composition of components using different flux implementations (or versions)

-React-Composition helps you render multiple Container Components on a page, regardless of flux implementation, yet still achieve universal rendering.
+React-Composition renders multiple Container Components on a page, regardless of flux implementation, yet still achieve universal rendering.

 ## Usage